Why is this review important?

 The quality of evidence for all outcomes was very low, so we can draw no conclusions about whether light therapy is effective in preventing winter depression.
 The included study provided no information on side effects of light therapy.

 Doctors need to discuss with patients considering preventive treatment the advantages and disadvantages of light therapy and other potentially preventive treatments for winter depression, such as drug treatments, psychological therapies or lifestyle interventions.
-As no available studies have compared these treatments, patient preferences have to be taken into consideration.
+As no available studies have compared these treatments, treatment selection should be strongly based on patient preferences.

 What should happen next?

-Review authors recommend that future studies should directly compare light therapy versus other treatments such as drug treatments, psychological therapies or lifestyle interventions to determine the best treatment for preventing winter depression.
+The review authors recommend that future studies should directly compare light therapy versus other treatments, such as drug treatments, psychological therapies or lifestyle interventions to determine the best treatment for preventing winter depression.

 Seasonal affective disorder (SAD) is a seasonal pattern of recurrent major depressive episodes that most commonly occurs during autumn or winter and remits in spring.
 The prevalence of SAD ranges from 1.5% to 9%, depending on latitude.
 The predictable seasonal aspect of SAD provides a promising opportunity for prevention.
 This review - one of four reviews on efficacy and safety of interventions to prevent SAD - focuses on light therapy as a preventive intervention.
 Light therapy is a non-pharmacological treatment that exposes people to artificial light.
-Mode of delivery (e.g. visors, light boxes) and form of light (e.g. bright white light) vary.
+Mode of delivery and form of light vary.

 To assess the efficacy and safety of light therapy (in comparison with no treatment, other types of light therapy, second-generation antidepressants, melatonin, agomelatine, psychological therapies, lifestyle interventions and negative ion generators) in preventing SAD and improving patient-centred outcomes among adults with a history of SAD.

-For efficacy, we included randomised controlled trials on adults with a history of winter-type SAD who were free of symptoms at the beginning of the study.
+For efficacy, we included randomised controlled trials (RCTs) on adults with a history of winter-type SAD who were free of symptoms at the beginning of the study.
 For adverse events, we also intended to include non-randomised studies.
-We intended to include studies that compared any type of light therapy (e.g. bright white light, administered by visors or light boxes, infrared light, dawn stimulation) versus no treatment/placebo, second-generation antidepressants (SGAs), psychological therapies, melatonin, agomelatine, lifestyle changes, negative ion generators or another of the aforementioned light therapies.
-We also planned to include studies that looked at light therapy in combination with any comparator intervention and compared this with the same comparator intervention as monotherapy.
+We intended to include studies that compared any type of light therapy (e.g. bright white light, administered by visors or light boxes, infrared light, dawn stimulation) versus no treatment/placebo, second-generation antidepressants, psychological therapies, melatonin, agomelatine, lifestyle changes, negative ion generators or another of the aforementioned light therapies.
+We also planned to include studies that looked at light therapy in combination with any comparator intervention.

-Two review authors screened abstracts and full-text publications against the inclusion criteria.
-Two review authors independently abstracted data and assessed risk of bias of included studies.
+Two review authors screened abstracts and full-text publications, independently abstracted data and assessed risk of bias of included studies.

-We identified 2986 citations after de-duplication of search results.
-We excluded 2895 records during title and abstract review.
-We assessed 91 full-text papers for inclusion in the review, but only one study providing data from 46 people met our eligibility criteria.
-The included randomised controlled trial (RCT) had methodological limitations.
+We identified 3745 citations after de-duplication of search results.
+We excluded 3619 records during title and abstract review.
+We assessed 126 full-text papers for inclusion in the review, but only one study providing data from 46 people met our eligibility criteria.
+The included RCT had methodological limitations.
 We rated it as having high risk of performance and detection bias because of lack of blinding, and as having high risk of attrition bias because study authors did not report reasons for dropouts and did not integrate data from dropouts into the analysis.

 The included RCT compared preventive use of bright white light (2500 lux via visors), infrared light (0.18 lux via visors) and no light treatment.
-Overall, both forms of preventive light therapy reduced the incidence of SAD numerically compared with no light therapy.
+Overall, white light and infrared light therapy reduced the incidence of SAD numerically compared with no light therapy.
 In all, 43% (6/14) of participants in the bright light group developed SAD, as well as 33% (5/15) in the infrared light group and 67% (6/9) in the non-treatment group.
-Bright light therapy reduced the risk of SAD incidence by 36%; however, the 95% confidence interval (CI) was very broad and included both possible effect sizes in favour of bright light therapy and those in favour of no light therapy (risk ratio (RR) 0.64, 95% CI 0.30 to 1.38).
-Infrared light reduced the risk of SAD by 50% compared with no light therapy, but in this case also the CI was too broad to allow precise estimations of effect size (RR 0.50, 95% CI 0.21 to 1.17).
-Comparison of both forms of preventive light therapy versus each other yielded similar rates of incidence of depressive episodes in both groups (RR 1.29, 95% CI 0.50 to 3.28).
-The quality of evidence for all outcomes was very low.
-Reasons for downgrading evidence quality included high risk of bias of the included study, imprecision and other limitations, such as self rating of outcomes, lack of checking of compliance throughout the study duration and insufficient reporting of participant characteristics.
+Bright light therapy reduced the risk of SAD incidence by 36%; however, the 95% confidence interval (CI) was very broad and included both possible effect sizes in favour of bright light therapy and those in favour of no light therapy (risk ratio (RR) 0.64, 95% CI 0.30 to 1.38; 23 participants, very low-quality evidence).
+Infrared light reduced the risk of SAD by 50% compared with no light therapy, but the CI was also too broad to allow precise estimations of effect size (RR 0.50, 95% CI 0.21 to 1.17; 24 participants, very low-quality evidence).
+Comparison of both forms of preventive light therapy versus each other yielded similar rates of incidence of depressive episodes in both groups (RR 1.29, 95% CI 0.50 to 3.28; 29 participants, very low-quality evidence).
+Reasons for downgrading evidence quality included high risk of bias of the included study, imprecision and other limitations, such as self-rating of outcomes, lack of checking of compliance throughout the study duration and insufficient reporting of participant characteristics.

 Investigators provided no information on adverse events.
-We could find no studies that compared light therapy versus other interventions of interest such as SGA, psychological therapies, melatonin or agomelatine.
+We could find no studies that compared light therapy versus other interventions of interest such as second-generation antidepressants, psychological therapies, melatonin or agomelatine.